wkorando/openj9-batch-processor/README.md

 Eclipse OpenJ9 is a fully compatible opensource JVM that is free for both download **and use** from [AdoptOpenJDK](https://adoptopenjdk.net/).

+## Presentation

+This demo is used in the presentation **OpenJ9 a Lean, Mean, Java Virtual Machine**

+Slides to the presentation are available here: [https://ibm.biz/Bd2umZ](https://ibm.biz/Bd2umZ)

 ## About the Demo

 A [Spring Batch](https://spring.io/projects/spring-batch) application is used as a test article for comparing the JVMs to one another.
 At a high level the batch application performs the following actions: